Two men standing by the sea in Kanyakumari, Tamil Nadu, India with wind turbines in the background

 To achieve Prime Minister Modi's vision of India becoming a developed nation by 2047, its central bank set a high bar: an annual GDP growth rate of 7.6% for the next 25 years, a sustained and high rate of growth only last seen with China in the late 20th century.
 Achieving this goal hinges on substantial capital investment, rapid productivity growth, and, fundamentally, transformative reforms through leapfrogging India’s energy transition.

-Despite ambitions of nationwide economic prosperity, parts of India are still stuck in the dark ages.
+Despite ambitions of nationwide ecfonomic prosperity, parts of India are still stuck in the dark ages.
 A village in Pandaria district, Chhattisgarh, is one of many examples where, due to the lack of electricity, the livelihoods of people have suffered, adversely impacting economic growth and labor productivity.
 While the government has earmarked billions to provide continuous energy supply to rural India, electricity unreliability remains a pressing theme.

 Energy is widely recognized as the primary catalyst for fostering economic growth and development.
 Consequently, the accessibility, availability, and affordability of energy resources are pivotal determinants in driving economic prosperity.
 Ensuring consistent energy reliability is a significant next milestone.
 From our perspective, this requires adopting next-generation grid technologies through leapfrogging.